Diversity, Equity, and Inclusion

 Kevin Walker, President and CEO

-DEI describes an approach we’re using to more fully live out our mission, which is to support efforts to reduce poverty and achieve sustainable prosperity across our region of eight states and 76 Native nations.
+DEI describes an approach we’re using to more fully live out our mission, which is to support efforts to reduce poverty and achieve sustainable prosperity across our region of eight states and 76 Native nations that share the same geography.
 We envision a region where this is truly possible for all people—and DEI can help make that possibility a reality.

 The presence of individuals with various identities.